genia-dev/GeniA/README.md

 # Contributing

 👩‍💻➕👨‍💻 Fork GeniA repository, make your changes, and submit a pull request!
 We appreciate your contributions! 🙌🌟💖
+More details can be found [here](./CONTRIBUTING.md).

 # License